Difference-in-Differences with a Continuous Treatment

-Treatment effects in levels extend the definitions of average treatment effects from the binary case so that they refer to the average effect of being treated with a particular dose.
-Like the case with a binary treatment, we can define treatment on the treated type parameters as well as overall treatment effect parameters.
-However, there are some more possibilities here.
-In particular, we define
+We focus on ``building block'' parameters that are averages of these two kinds of causal effects in the post-treatment period, $t=2$.
+Average level treatment effects (which we refer to as average treatment effects) extend definitions from the binary case:

-$ATT(a|b)$ is the average effect of dose $d$ compared to zero dosage in the post treatment period $t=2$ on units that actually experienced dose $b$.
-We often consider the specialized version of this parameter, $ATT(d|d)$, which is the average effect of dose $d$ among units that actually experienced dose $d$. $ATE(d)$ is the mean difference between potential outcomes under dose $d$ relative to untreated potential outcomes across all units, not just those that experienced dose $d$, in time period $t=2$.
+where $\LATT(d|d^\prime)$ is the average effect of dose $d$ compared to zero dosage in the post treatment period $t=2$ on units that actually experienced dose $d^\prime$.
+When $d^\prime=d$, this is the $\LATT$ local to units that received dose $d$. $\ATT(d)$ is the average difference between potential outcomes under dose $d$ relative to untreated potential outcomes across all treated units, not just those that experienced dose $d$, in time period $t=2$.

-\Cref{fig:F1} shows a graphical example of the ATT parameters with two doses, $a<b$.
-The definition of potential outcomes means that each unit can have its own set of treatment effects, $Y_{it}(d)-Y_{it}(0)$.
-The concave lines in the figure represent the average treatment effects at all doses for the groups actually treated with dose $a$ or dose $b$.
-There are four potential ATT parameters in this case.
-Two refer to doses and groups that are actually observed --- $ATT(a|a)$ and $ATT(b|b)$.
-As in the binary treatment case, $ATT(a|a)$ and $ATT(b|b)$ are ``local'' to units that experienced dose $a$ or $b$.
-The other two refer to the effect of doses on groups that do not actually receive that particular dose --- $ATT(a|b)$ and $ATT(b|a)$.